Network science: Social network analysis

 Social network analysis examines the structure of relationships between social entities.
 These entities are often persons, but may also be groups, organizations, nation states, web sites, scholarly publications.

 Since the 1970s, the empirical study of networks has played a central role in social science, and many of the mathematical and statistical tools used for studying networks have been first developed in sociology.
-Amongst many other applications, social network analysis has been used to understand the diffusion of innovations, news and rumors.
+Amongst many other applications, social network analysis has been used to understand the diffusion of innovation, news and rumors.
 Similarly, it has been used to examine the spread of both diseases and health-related behaviors.
 It has also been applied to the study of markets, where it has been used to examine the role of trust in exchange relationships and of social mechanisms in setting prices.
 Similarly, it has been used to study recruitment into political movements and social organizations.
 It has also been used to conceptualize scientific disagreements as well as academic prestige.
-In the second language acquisition literature, it has an established history in study abroad research, revealing how peer learner interaction networks influence their language progress.
 More recently, network analysis (and its close cousin traffic analysis) has gained a significant use in military intelligence, for uncovering insurgent networks of both hierarchical and leaderless nature.
 In criminology, it is being used to identify influential actors in criminal gangs, offender movements, co-offending, predict criminal activities and make policies.
+In recent years, the literature on **Social Network Analysis (SNA)** has expanded to include contributions that combine theoretical approaches with advanced applications to complex socio-economic contexts.
+An example is the volume Elements of Network Science.
+Theory, Methods and Applications in Stata, R and Python by Antonio Zinilli (2025), which integrates the perspective of network science with that of the social and economic sciences.
+The book stands out for the inclusion of statistical methods for both static and dynamic networks, and its application to real-world cases concerning innovation, social capital, scientific networks, and complex economic systems.